-Joan Burstein has owned and run London’s most influential boutique Browns since she founded it in 1970, with her husband Sidney.
-Her greatest contribution to the fashion industry however, is undoubtedly her unerring ability to spot, stock and support avant-garde talent.
+Joan Burstein has owned and run London’s most influential boutique Browns since she founded it in 1970 with her husband Sidney.
+Her greatest contribution to the fashion industry, however, is her unerring ability to spot, stock and support avant-garde talent.

 It was also Burstein who brought Giorgio Armani , Donna Karen, Sonia Rykiel, Jil Sander , Missoni, Calvin Klein and Comme des Garçons to the United Kingdom.
 When asked about her talent for predicting fashion’s future stars, Burstein maintains, “[it] is nothing more than a hunch, it just happens.
 It’s a gut feeling.
 It’s gut instinct.”

 Thanks to Burstein’s instincts, Browns has maintained its position at the forefront of London’s retail destinations.
 Describing her approach to stocking her stores, Burstein resolutely focuses upon the clothes themselves: "We buy only pieces we like, we edit tremendously.
 It's all about quality and individuality.
 It's all a concept.
 If I feel that something is a little bit different, then I'll take a small order.
 The designs must have a handwriting.”

 Burstein has significantly expanded her business over the 43 years since Browns first opened.
 Her first store, the company’s flagship on South Molten Street, once a small boutique, now comprises five interconnecting townhouses.
 There are a further five stores in London.

 Burstein is critical of today’s retail fashion market, “I think retail fashion has reached saturation point; there are so many shops stocking the same designers.
 It's boring - individuality is so important.”
 She credits Browns’ success to its individuality; “When we started Browns it was unique.
 We were offering French, Italian and, later on, American and Japanese brands - something that no one else was doing.
 Now everybody copies us.”
 She is absolutely right, they do.